bitquery/streaming-data-platform-docs/docs/ide/team.md

 Bitquery IDE is built for Teams.
 You can invite team members and share the same billing account.

-You can invite upto 3 members for free, then $30 per team member.
+You can invite up to 3 members for free, then $30 per team member.

 To invite your team, use the dropdown menu in our IDE.